ajot/launchdarkly-resend-integration-example/README.md

 We'll use **[Resend](https://resend.com)** to send emails, **[LaunchDarkly](https://launchdarkly.com)** to control which users receive customized content using feature flags, and **SQLite** to store and manage user data.
 We'll also use `python-dotenv` to securely manage our environment variables, such as API keys.

 > 💡 What is Resend?
 Resend is a simple email API that makes it easy to send emails from your app.
-It's straightforward and developer-friendly, which is why we're using it here.

-> 💡 Even though we’re using Resend and SQLite in this guide, you can easily swap them out for other tools like SendGrid, Amazon SES, or Firebase if those fit your setup better.
+Also, even though we’re using Resend and SQLite in this guide, you can easily swap them out for other tools like SendGrid, Amazon SES, or Firebase if those fit your setup better.

 ---

 ### **What You'll Learn**

-1. How to send personalized emails at scale with Resend.
-2. How to use LaunchDarkly for dynamic feature flagging and personalized email content.
+1. How to use LaunchDarkly to manage feature flags and personalize email content.
+2. How to send customized emails at scale using Resend.
-3. How to retrieve user data from a database and use that data to build a context that LaunchDarkly can use to evaluate feature flags.
+3. How to pull user data from a database and use it to guide decisions in LaunchDarkly.
-4. How to leverage LaunchDarkly's dynamic rules to tailor marketing strategies in real-time.
+4. How to tweak your email strategy in real-time with LaunchDarkly's flexible rules.

 You can find the entire project code at [this GitHub repo](https://github.com/ajot/launchdarkly-resend-integration-example).